 Determine User Impact

-The first objective of gamification analytics is to assess the factors that affect user behavior.
+The first objective of gamification analytics is to assess the factors that affect user behaviour.
 Game designers can use these metrics to create user profiles and segments, create the right set of rules for the game and create the right set of challenges.
 Analytics also helps the game developer perform scoring mechanism analysis to ensure that completing the desired levels is not too hard or too easy.
-Gamification analytics can also be used by the designers to identify trends that can cause exceptions in user behavior so that they can optimize the gaming experience and determine the engagement levels of the users.
+Gamification analytics can also be used by the designers to identify trends that can cause exceptions in user behaviour so that they can optimise the gaming experience and determine the engagement levels of the users.

 Understand Performance Metrics

-Using Gamification Analytics, the gamification vendors can gain credible insights into user actions.
+Using Gamification Analytics, gamification vendors can gain credible insights into user actions.
 They can assess the game usage times by individual v/s groups or teams and cross game analysis which can help them understand how gamification is improving performance.
-Analytics helps the game managers track the game usage for different profiles and also provides complete visibility into user behavior in comparison to the scoring mechanism.
-With the help of analytics, the game manager can then identify ways to optimize the gamification experience for the users and also assess how the game is contributing to overall employee performance.
+Analytics helps the game managers track the game usage for different profiles and also provides complete visibility into user behaviour in comparison to the scoring mechanism.
+With the help of analytics, the game manager can then identify ways to optimise the gamification experience for the users and also assess how the game is contributing to overall employee performance.

 Gamification administrators can employ analytics to ensure that everything related to the game and the game users is on track and get detailed information on user performance.
-The game administrator can also employ analytics via alerts to identify if there are any issues on the operational or logical aspect of the game and ensure that the users get an optimized gaming experience.
+The game administrator can also employ analytics via alerts to identify if there are any issues on the operational or logical aspect of the game and ensure that the users get an optimised gaming experience.
 The gamification masters can use gamification analytics to inform the players of what they need to do better while they are playing.
 The game user too can leverage analytics to determine how successfully the game is contributing to his/her overall performance and also in the identification of performance gaps.

-Further, gamification analytics helps the game stakeholders identify the process of how the gamification initiatives have to evolve.
+Further, gamification analytics helps the game stakeholders identify the process of how gamification initiatives have to evolve.